Aracanidae

-Aracanidae, the deep sea boxfishes or temperate boxfishes, are a family of marine ray-finned fishes belonong to the order Tetraodontiformes, which also includes the pufferfishes, triggerfishes and ocean sunfishes.
+Aracanidae, the deep sea boxfishes or temperate boxfishes, are a family of marine ray-finned fishes belonging to the order Tetraodontiformes, which also includes the pufferfishes, triggerfishes and ocean sunfishes.
 The fishes in this family are found in the Indo-West Pacific region, particularly in the waters around Australia.

 Taxonomy

 Aracanidae was first proposed as a family in 1860 by the Swiss-born French biologist Henri Louis Gabriel Marc Hollard.
 In the past this taxon was regarded as a subfamily of the Ostraciidae.
 However, recent phylogenetic studies have concluded that the families Aracanidae and Ostraciidae are valid families but that they are part of the same clade, the suborder Ostracioidei.
 The 5th edition of Fishes of the World classifies this clade as the suborder Ostracioidea within the order Tetraodontiformes.

 Genera

 Aracanidae contains the following six extant and single extinct genera: